Our time is precious. Learning Italian efficiently is not an option. It is just the best way to go to become fluent in Italian.

 - Italian Grammar

-If you do it once in a while or randomly, you won’t be able to see a considerable improvement in that area you want to expand on.
+By focusing on one area, you will see a considerable improvement in that area you want to expand on.

 Immerse yourself in a network of people who learn Italian or are Italy aficionados.
-If you have ever travelled to Italy, you surely have realized how full-immersion does its job.
+If you have ever traveled to Italy, you surely have realized how full-immersion does its job.